JeremySkalla/pysmashgg/README.md

 print(events)

 # Shows a complete list of sets given tournament and event names
-# NOTE: page_num is the third arg, allowing you to do your own pagination.
+# NOTE: page_num is the third arg, allowing you to do your own pagination
-# The result is returned as an array of dictionaries, which individually are sets with data
-# I would reccomend iterating through each page until response is None, which means you're out of pages
-# Normally a delay is needed in real time to avoid timing out the API
 sets = smash.tournament_show_sets('smash-summit-10-online', 'melee-singles', 1)
 print(sets)

 # Shows a complete list of entrants given tournament and event names
-# NOTE: page_num is the third arg, allowing you to do your own pagination.
+# NOTE: page_num is the third arg, allowing you to do your own pagination
-# The result is returned as an array of dictionaries, which individually are sets with data
-# I would reccomend iterating through each page until response is None, which means you're out of pages
-# Normally a delay is needed in real time to avoid timing out the API
 entrants = smash.tournament_show_entrants('smash-summit-10-online', 'melee-singles', 1)
 print(entrants)